GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 ## Known Limitations:

 To preview restricted content, a user must have permission to view the relevant dataset version and download the relevant file and must have created an API Token for themselves in Dataverse.
 (Viewing public/published content does not require an API Token.)
 Note that API Tokens should be treated like passwords - if you use previewers on public computers, you may want to 'Recreate' your API Token afterward (to invalidate the previous one).
 Also note that API Tokens expire - you may need to 'Recreate' one if you have not used it in a while.
+(Note that later versions of Dataverse change API token management and should create/recreate API tokens as needed.)

 File creation date is only shown in the header for Dataverse v4.12+.

 Video seeking does not work on some browsers and some Dataverse instances due to the lack of support in some Dataverse storageIO drivers for partial file downloads.
 As of now, Seeking does not work in Chrome but does work in Firefox.
 Other browsers haven't been tested.

-## How can I help?
+The image previewer only works with image/tiff files on some browsers (as of ~Jan 2020), so the registration for that mimetype ha been removed from the list below.

+## Acknowledgements
 The original tools were developed through the [Qualitative Data Repository](https://qdr.syr.edu) but are being offered to the Dataverse community at large.

 The Spreadsheet Previewer was contributed by [anncie-pcss](https://github.com/anncie-pcss).

+[pdurbin](https://github.com/pdurbin) updated the retriever.js script to allow previewers to be embedded directly in the Dataverse file pages.

+## How can I help?

 If you are interested in adding additional previewers, or in maintaining/enhancing existing ones, contact us at [dataverse-dev@googlegroups.com](mailto:dataverse-dev@googlegroups.com) or work through github to fork/make pull-requests against the repository.